julia-claira/NYC_Schools_Crime_Attendance/README.md

 I focused on data from 2015 as that was the common denominator for the most recent year.

-The following people, including myself contributed to cleaing the data:
+The following people, including myself, contributed to data cleaning:
 * [@hamiltojogo](https://github.com/hamiltojogo)
 * [@KDrummerGirlLB](https://github.com/DrummerGirlLB)
 * [@Claira](https://github.com/julia-claira)